adityaaluru/product-analytics/README.md

 `node index-vector`

+3. API to perform kNN search for products (and get their categories)

+`node semantic-search "What can I buy as gifts for my boys"`

 # TO BE DONE
-3. API to perform kNN search for products (and get their categories)
 4. API to find the best category for a given product title, description
 5. API to re-catalog the product set, based on a new category tree structure provided by the user